-Dialogue systems generally have 5 components: speech recognition, natural language understanding, dialogue management, natural language generation, and speech synthesis.
-They may also have a task manager specific to the task domain

-- Dialogue architectures for conversational agents include finite-state systems, framebased production systems, and advanced systems such as information-state, Markov Decision Processes, and BDI (belief-desire-intention) models. - Turn-taking, grounding, conversational structure, implicature, and initiative are crucial human dialogue phenomena that must also be dealt with in conversational agents. - Speaking in dialogue is a kind of action; these acts are referred to as speech acts or dialogue acts.
-Models exist for generating and interpreting these acts. - Human-human dialogue is another important area of dialogue, relevant especially for such computational tasks as automatic meeting summarization.
+- Dialogue systems generally have 5 components: speech recognition, natural language understanding, dialogue management, natural language generation, and speech synthesis.
+They may also have a task manager specific to the task domain. - Dialogue architectures for conversational agents include finite-state systems, framebased production systems, and advanced systems such as information-state, Markov Decision Processes, and BDI (belief-desire-intention) models. - Turn-taking, grounding, conversational structure, implicature, and initiative are crucial human dialogue phenomena that must also be dealt with in conversational agents. - Speaking in dialogue is a kind of action; these acts are referred to as speech acts or dialogue acts.
+Models exist for generating and interpreting these acts.